Nicobar Islands: Population

-The islands had a population of 36,842 at the 2011.
+The islands had a population of 36,842 in 2011.
 The indigenous ethnic groups are the Nicobarese and the Shompen.
-Local languages include Shompen and the languages of the Nicobarese group.
+Local languages include Shompen and the languages of the tin Nicobarese group.

 History

 Prehistory

 The Nicobar Islands are believed to have been inhabited for thousands of years.
-Six indigenous Nicobarese languages are spoken on the islands, which are part of the Austroasiatic language family, which includes Mon, Khmer and Vietnamese languages of Southeast Asia, and the Munda languages of India.
-An indigenous tribe living at the southern tip of Great Nicobar, called the Shompen, may be of Mesolithic South-east Asian origin.
+Six indigenous Nicobarese languages are spoken on the islands, which are part of the Austroasiatic language family, which includes the Mon, Khmer, and Vietnamese languages of Southeast Asia, as well as the Munda languages of India.
+An indigenous tribe living at the southern tip of Great Nicobar, known as the Shompen, may be of Mesolithic Southeast Asian origin.

 Origin of the name

 The earliest extant references to the name "Nicobar" is in the Sri Lankan Pali Buddhist chronicles, the Dipavamsa (c.
 3rd or 4th century CE) and the Mahavamsa (c.
 4th or 5th century), which state that the children of the followers of the legendary founder of the Sri Lankan Kingdom, Vijaya, landed on Naggadipa (the island of the children, from the Pali nagga meaning 'naked').
+In the ninth century, the Persian explorer Abū Zayd al-Sīrāfī referred to the Nicobar Islands as Lanjabālūs.

-The modern name is likely derived from the Chola dynasty name for the islands, Nakkavaram (may be referring open/naked land or naked mans land in Tamil) which is inscribed on the Thanjavur (Tanjore) inscription of 1050 CE.
+The modern name is likely derived from the Chola dynasty name for the islands, Nakkavaram (may be referring to open/naked land or naked man's land in Tamil), which is inscribed on the Thanjavur (Tanjore) inscription of 1050 CE.
 Marco Polo (12th-13th century) also referred to this island as 'Necuverann'.

 In the 15th century, Great Nicobar Island was recorded as "Cui Lan island" (翠蘭嶼) during the voyages of Zheng He in the Mao Kun map of the Wu Bei Zhi.